-- Dark Skies Festival - teaming up with our friends at the Yorkshire Dales National Park, join our third Dark Skies Festival (9-25 February 2018) – stargazing, wildlife and ghost walks, starlight runs, games, activities and much more, from Hawes to the Moors and shores!
-A full programme schedule and booking details will be available towards the end of 2017 on the Festival website.
+- Dark Skies Festival - teaming up with our friends at the Yorkshire Dales National Park, join our third Dark Skies Festival (9-25 February 2018) – stargazing, night zip, wildlife and ghost walks, starlight runs and bike rides, games, activities and much more, from Hawes to the Moors and shores!
+The full programme schedule and booking details are now available on the Festival website.

 - Starfest is an annual 3-night star camp run by SARAS at Dalby Forest (every August), which attracts amateur astronomers from around the UK.
 There's camping, talks and events, and even a rocket-building competition.
 Starfest 2018 (9-12 August 2018) is the 17th annual event and one which promises to be a star-studded occasion.

 - Join Hidden Horizons for one of their stargazing events which start in September and run all winter.
 With access to their large telescope, enjoy a two-hour guided tour of our night sky with expert Andy Exton.
 From nebulae and star clusters to planets and constellations, including Orion the Hunter and Taurus the Bull, the secrets of our skies will be revealed.
 Booking is essential (Adults: £12; Under 16s: £8 inc. hot chocolate/snacks); All under 16s must be accompanied by an adult.
 If the skies aren't clear, you'll get a chance to experience their immersive star dome with space related film and a virtual tour of the night sky.